Does your vehicle attract catalytic converter thieves? - NewsBreak

 The repairs can set you back hundreds to thousands of dollars.

 The National Insurance Crime Bureau tracks thefts reported to insurance companies.
-It said catalytic converter thefts have increased more than 975% from 2018 to more than 14,000 in 2020.How popular is your name?
-Click here to find out.
+It said catalytic converter thefts have increased more than 975% from 2018 to more than 14,000 in 2020.Second man arrested for Hector catalytic converter theft

 The converters are placed on vehicles to help prevent air pollution.
 They’ve been required by the federal government since 1975 on most vehicles.